 Watching an educational video for more than ten minutes is not easy, boredom, real life, distractions, and unexpected events often get in the way.

 Therefore, I hope that in the future the PM PrepCast breaks up these lessons into smaller sessions.
 Dividing the lessons into smaller parts is more flexible and will help users understand the concepts better.

 Pro #1: Content Quality

-I have spent a considerable amount of time watching many sessions, and all I can say is that the quality of the content is good.
-The PM PrepCast explains all content of the PMBOK Guide in simple language.
+I have spent a considerable amount of time watching many sessions, and I can say is that the quality of the content is good.
+The PM PrepCast explains all the content of the PMBOK Guide in simple language.

 The duration of the course is more than 50 hours.
 As far as I know, this duration is longer than any other course.